sannremy/pulse.js/doc/README.md

 **Default**: <code>{ms: null, bpm: null};</code>
 <a name="Pulse#REQUEST_PROGRESS"></a>
 ### pulse.REQUEST_PROGRESS : <code>number</code>
-Status when a request is in progress.
+State when a request is in progress.

 **Kind**: instance property of <code>[Pulse](#Pulse)</code>
 **Read only**: true
 <a name="Pulse#REQUEST_LOAD"></a>
 ### pulse.REQUEST_LOAD : <code>number</code>
-Status when a request is downloading.
+State when a request is downloading.

 **Kind**: instance property of <code>[Pulse](#Pulse)</code>
 **Read only**: true
 <a name="Pulse#REQUEST_ERROR"></a>
 ### pulse.REQUEST_ERROR : <code>number</code>
-Status when a request has an error.
+State when a request has an error.

 **Kind**: instance property of <code>[Pulse](#Pulse)</code>
 **Read only**: true
 <a name="Pulse#REQUEST_ABORT"></a>
 ### pulse.REQUEST_ABORT : <code>number</code>
-Status when a request is aborted.
+State when a request is aborted.

 **Kind**: instance property of <code>[Pulse](#Pulse)</code>
 **Read only**: true
 <a name="Pulse#WEB_AUDIO_API_NOT_SUPPORTED"></a>
 ### pulse.WEB_AUDIO_API_NOT_SUPPORTED : <code>number</code>
-Status when the browser does not support Web Audio API.
+State when the browser does not support Web Audio API.

 **Kind**: instance property of <code>[Pulse](#Pulse)</code>
 **Read only**: true
-<a name="Pulse#status"></a>
+<a name="Pulse#state"></a>
-### pulse.status : <code>number</code>
+### pulse.state : <code>number</code>
-The status of a Pulse operation.
+The state of a Pulse operation.

 **Kind**: instance property of <code>[Pulse](#Pulse)</code>
 <a name="Pulse#options"></a>